 - 1 scoop Ketologie Vanilla Shake or Sugar-free Condensed Milk - see the blog post for a recipe

 - 1 cup Unsweetened Coconut Milk or almond milk

 - 1/2 cup rum optional

 - 1/2 tsp ground cloves

 - 2 tsp Amoretti Vanilla Madagascar Bourdon Extract

 - 2 tbsp Granular Monk Fruit Erythritol

-- Bring the milk and Ketologie mixture to a simmer then remove the milk from the heat & prepare to whisk in the eggs
+- If you are using Sugar-free Sweetened Condensed Milk: Skip ingredients 1 and 2 and warm your coconut milk.
+Bring the milk to a simmer.
+Then, remove the milk from the heat & prepare to whisk in the eggs.

-- Whisk about a third of the beaten egg yolks into the milk mixture.
+- Temper the eggs: Whisk about a third of the beaten egg yolks into the milk.
 Ensure that the yolk is fully incorporated before adding more.
 Adding the egg yolks too fast might cause them to cook and no one wants scrambled egg bits in their eggnog.
 Repeat until all of the egg yolks are in incorporated.

-- Return the pot to low heat and continue to whisk until the mixture thickens just enough to coat the back of a wooden spoon (~5 minutes)
+- Return the pot with the yolk and milk mixture to the heat.
+Turn the heat to medium low and continue to whisk until the mixture thickens just enough to coat the back of a wooden spoon (~5 minutes).

 - Pour mixture into a blender with the remaining ingredients and blend

 - Allow the mixture to cool then store in the refrigerator overnight (for best flavor) or until chilled.
 This drink will thicken overnight so don’t worry if it seems too loose.